zth/reason-relay-playground/README.md

 You're encourage to do the following to get the best possible experience of trying this repo out:

 1. Install the [ReasonRelay VSCode extension](https://marketplace.visualstudio.com/items?itemName=GabrielNordeborn.vscode-reason-relay)
-2. Open the `client` folder in VSCode, _not_ the root.
+2. Open the `client` folder in VSCode, _not_ the root (where this README file is located).
 This ensures the tooling works as expected.

 ### Installing